kohler/hotcrp/devel/apidoc/submissions.md

 ### ZIP and form uploads

 A ZIP upload should contain a file named `data.json` (`PREFIX-data.json` is also acceptable).
 This file’s content is parsed as JSON.
-Attachment fields in the JSON can refer to other files in the ZIP.
+Submission fields in the JSON can refer to other files in the ZIP.
 For instance, this shell session uploads a new submission with content `paper.pdf`: